 Working Papers

-Cross-Border Spillovers of Bank Regulations: Evidence of a Trade Channel (Under Revision) [PDF]
+Cross-Border Spillovers of Bank Regulations: Evidence of a Trade Channel (Submitted) [PDF]

 with Maria Alejandra Amado and Jose Gutierrez